 Funds are administered through either a tax-deductible or non-tax-deductible pool, according to the type of work that the Partner is doing.
 Donations supporting Partners engaged in community aid and development work are tax-deductible in Australia.
 Donations supporting Partners who are doing non-development work (e.g. theological education, pastoral ministry, classroom teaching) are not tax-deductible.

 Interserve works together with each Partner to ensure that 100% of the fundraising target is pledged before departure.

 A Partner’s fundraising is one part of raising Team Support.
 The other key ingredients are prayer, relationship and practical support.
 Team Support enables the Australian church to accompany the Partner both prayerfully and practically on their journey.

 “Although it can initially seem daunting, those of us who have lived on Team Support for many years can testify to the blessings such as: our sending churches growing in their engagement with mission, a strong resilient source of income and the freedom to work with organisations based on the value of their work, rather than their capacity to pay a salary.
 Raising Team Support may initially push us out of our comfort zone, but in so doing, it is one way in which God compels us to exercise our ‘faith muscles’ and perhaps confront fears or pride.” – Interserve Partner, 15 years.

 Some Interserve Partners earn a salary for the work they do, and a few have an independent means of financial support.
-These Partners gather a Team focussed on prayer and relationship support.
+These Partners gather a Support Team focussed on prayer and relationship support.

 What training do Partners need?